 Following extensive litigation in 2018 and 2019 on the permissible scope of CCL's challenge, the Superior Court issued its decision on July 2, 2020, granting CCL's petition for writ of mandate in part and denying it in part.
-CCL prevailed with respect to 12 of the challenged conditions, many of which imposed new fees and exactions on the Landfill.
-On October 11, 2022, CCL and the County entered into a settlement agreement that requires Chiquita to file a CUP modification application with the County embodying the terms of the settlement agreement.
-Chiquita filed the CUP modification application on November 10, 2022.
-If the CUP modification application is approved by the County and certain other contingencies are satisfied, Chiquita will dismiss this lawsuit.
+CCL prevailed with respect to 12 of the challenged conditions, many of which imposed new fees and exactions on the CC Landfill.
+On October 11, 2022, CCL and the County entered into a settlement agreement that requires CCL to file a CUP modification application with the County embodying the terms of the settlement agreement.
+CCL filed the CUP modification application on November 10, 2022, and an addendum to CCL's environmental impact report in accordance with the California Environmental Quality Act on January 12, 2024.
+Upon completion of review by the County, the CUP modification application will be scheduled for a hearing before the Los Angeles County Regional Planning Commission.
+If the CUP modification application is approved by the County and certain other contingencies are satisfied, CCL will dismiss this lawsuit.
 However, at this time, the Company is not able to determine the likelihood of any outcome in this matter.